Dear Jessie (Rollergirl song)

 "Dear Jessie" is the debut single of German singer Rollergirl.
-The chorus of the song with the same title by American singer-songwriter Madonna was used in this song.
+The chorus of the song with the same title by American singer-songwriter Madonna was interpolated in this song.
 Rollergirl released it as the lead single in May 1999 from her debut album, Now I'm Singin'...
 And the Party Keeps On Rollin.
-It is produced by Alex Christensen from U96, and reached number two in Denmark and number ten in Norway.
+Produced by Alex Christensen from U96, it reached number two in Denmark and number 10 in Norway.